OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 **Edit the repositorymanager values.yaml and docker registry credentials**

-This helm chart is only required for an SAP integration.
-The repositorymanager is connector that provides solution for **ArchiveLink** and **ILM** protocols of SAP.

-_It is possible to have **more than one instance** of repositorymanager.
-To use that possibility repositorymanager will not be part of yuuvis namespace and for **every instance** it is needed to be created **new namespace**._

-> **_NOTE: CORS Ingress_**
-In Ingress controller because of communication with SAP protocols, please disable CORS e.g.  nginx.ingress.kubernetes.io/enable-cors: "false", or if you use cloud provider you should disable there.

-**First (initial) installation of the yuuvis repositorymanager chart:**

 ```shell
 # Check if yuuvis core services running
 kubectl get po -n yuuvis